sumidiot/ttt/README.md

     `State` is the monad, and `Game` is the logic.
 I don't really know what I'm talking about.

 ## Initial Style

+The claim of the chapter is that it makes it easy to inspect, transform, and optimize computations before execution.

+In this style, you turn operations into constructors of data types, and then through a pattern like continuation you chain them, and finally execute them with a final constructor that eats the composition.